 ZAZU

 ZAZU is a senior Wire Fox Terrier who found himself surrendered to a Shelter in Las Vegas, Nevada.
 They were concerned about him as he was very fearful and trembling in his kennel.
-When you go from a home to shelter kennel and being blind, it is absolutely terrifying for him.
-Diagnosed as blind from KCS (Keratoconjunctivitis sicca, also known as dry eye) and had not managed for quite some time.
+When you go from a home to shelter kennel and being blind, it was absolutely terrifying for him.
+Diagnosed by the Shelter Vet as blind from KCS (Keratoconjunctivitis sicca, also known as dry eye) and had not managed for quite some time.
 He was posted as a Rescue Transfer only and was slated to be euthanized September 1st.
 Shelters require that you be a Partner which entails completing a lengthy application, licenses, supplying your vet references and other character references before approval to pull and transfer.
 Time was of the essence and an amazing Partner Rescue did not blink to assist WFTRM in tagging and accepting Zazu on Friday evening.
 In the morning Zazu’s medical history was sent for review and to confirm the acceptance.
-An appointed time is then scheduled for the pickup.
 An incredible and well-versed volunteer picked up Zazu and kept him safe and loved until transport.
-They even stopped for chicken nuggets on their ride home and she noticed – he knows what a drive thru is!
-Early Thursday morning our operative as she wants to be called “Delta Dawn”, flew to Las Vegas to meet his temporary foster and then return to Chicago Midway Airport.
-They had the entire row to themselves which was great.
-Zazu is such a sweet, quiet and calm older Wire you instantly fall in love with.
-On his ride from Midway to WFTRM Chicago, I had some juicy Costco rotisserie chicken for him which he gobbled down.
-He is just precious and reminds me so much of my beautiful heart boy who was blind – only I spelled his name Zazoo.
+Our volunteer Delta Dawn” flew to Las Vegas to meet his temporary foster and then return to Chicago Midway Airport with Zazu.
+He is such a sweet, quiet and calm older Wire you instantly fall in love with.
+He reminds me so much of my beautiful heart boy who was blind – only I spelled his name Zazoo.
 His first day at Rescue, I let Zazu just decompress, and he loved walking around the yard, the smells and just following me.
-You cannot hide from them, the sniffer is so powerful.
 And just like the original Z, he is confident and a little cautious but gets around very well.
 He was listed at 9 and being an owner surrender it should be accurate.
 He does seem older to me maybe 12 but perhaps because he has been neglected for quite some time.

 ADOPTION